MartinBradbury/trihub/TESTING.md

 ## Manuel Device Testing

 ### Desktop Testing
-I tested the website on multiple desktop computers to ensure it was compatible with different browsers and operating systems.
-All testing returned the same result and the application functioned as in tended on all desktop devices.
-Below are the devices used for testing the desktop environment.
+To verify compatibility across various environments, I performed tests on multiple desktop computers, covering a range of browsers and operating systems.
+Consistent results indicated that the application operated as designed across all desktop devices.
+Please find listed below the specifications of the desktops used for this testing.

 - Alienware Aoura i9 (Windows 10 os / google chrome browser)
 - Lenovo Desktop i7 (Windows 10 os / microsoft edge browser)
 - Macbook air M2 (Mac OS / safari browser)

 ### Mobile Testing
-I tested the application on multiple mobile devices.
-The application rendered as intended and displayed correctly.
-I encountered an error however when trying to sign in which resulted in the user being sent back to the sign in page without being signed in.
-I discovered this was caused by a lack of SSL Certification and the browser not trusting the security of my site.
-I can overcome this by turning off security settings in the device browser settings.
-This is not idea and for future development I would look to add an SSL Certificate to ensure all browsers trust the application site.
+I conducted testing on various mobile devices, and the application performed as expected, displaying correctly.
+Nonetheless, I encountered an issue during the sign-in process, which led to the user being redirected to the sign-in page without actually signing in.
+Investigation revealed that this problem stemmed from the absence of an SSL Certificate, causing the browser to distrust the site's security.
+While bypassing these security settings on the device could resolve the issue temporarily, this approach is not ideal.
+For future development, I aim to implement an SSL Certificate to ensure that all browsers recognize and trust the application's site.

 - iphone 15 Pro (Safari)
 - iphone 14 (safari)